mokytis/docker-chat/README.md

 # chat

 A series of docker images for demonstration services.
+This is based on teaching on the WMG BSc Cyber Security.
+The end goal will be to understand how docker works, and how to harden it with tools like SELinux.

 ## Dependencies